Links on Android Authority may earn us a commission. Learn more.

 The Xiaomi Mi Band 6’s design is essentially unchanged from the previous two generations of Mi Bands.
 It’s made of a small tracker module that fits into a thin silicone strap.
 The strap is soft and doesn’t collect dust or hair.
 Some people also prefer the pin-in-hole buckle of the strap.
 There are plenty of colorways to choose from to add a touch of color to an otherwise standard design.
 You can also mix things up with excellent third-party options.
 Because the dimensions are essentially unchanged, you can also use Mi Band 5 bands with the newer tracker.

-There are over 100 watch faces available for the Mi Band 6, but most aren’t customizable, and the majority are pretty tacky.
+There are over 100 watch faces available for the Mi Band 6.
+Unfortunately, most aren’t customizable, and the majority are pretty tacky.
 The default option is generally your best bet unless you switch to the handful of watch faces to look at specific activity tracking.

 The Mi Band 6 isn’t lacking in sensors.
 You get heart rate monitoring and blood oxygen monitoring with the Mi Band 6, along with a gyroscope and accelerometer.
 The 125mAh battery provides solid battery life, even though it falls well short of Xiaomi’s claimed 14-days of usage.
 It might be possible when using only the most basic functions, but enabling any advanced features will result in a much faster battery drain.
 Even then, getting a week of usage out of a fitness tracker is about par for the course, and the Mi Band 6 will last for at least that long.